fluent/fluentd-docs-gitbook/container-deployment/docker-logging-driver.md

 #### fluentd-address

-Specify an optional address for Fluentd, it allows to set the host and TCP port, e.g:
+Specify an optional address for Fluentd.
+It allows setting the host and TCP port, e.g:

 ``` {.CodeRay}